In video and filmmaking terminology, a “transition” could be defined as the way in which any two video shots are joined together.

 At the hands of professional video editors, appropriate use of transitions is an important aspect of the editing process.

 Effective integration of transitions should always be inspired by some aspect of the story that is being conveyed in your video.
 For example, a transition may signify a change in location, or a change in the pace of the action, or simply the passage of time.
 If there’s no specific reason to use a transition, more often than not, just keep it simple and use a cut.

 Another application of transitions is to smooth out minor video (or even audio) errors, which could appear more prominent with a cut, but which may be less apparent by a well-placed dissolve.

-As a concluding note: Transitions should not call attention to themselves.
-Their job is to subtly support the video story or message.
+As a concluding note: in traditional filmmaking, transitions should not call attention to themselves.
+Their job is to subtly support the story or message.

 Avid hiker, bicyclist, motorcyclist and long-time advertising pro.
 Founder of Skyworks Marketing, Nonprofit Fire and Our Ventura TV (cable TV).
 One career highlight was working on a small team that built a business from nothing to over $100 Million in 3 years.
 Skyworks Marketing provides lead generation and video advertising services.
 We create custom marketing funnels that provide the highest-quality leads and sales.